Darksonn/ryhl.io/content/blog/actors-with-tokio/index.md

 can avoid having to deal with network IO, and the connection tasks can focus exclusively on dealing with network IO.

+This article is also available as [a talk on YouTube].

+[a talk on YouTube]: https://www.youtube.com/watch?v=fTXuGRP1ee4

 ## The Recipe

 An actor is split into two parts: the task and the handle.
 The task is the